 5. How long will the inspection take?

-The average on-site inspection for a typical residential home inspection in the Myrtle Beach area takes about 2-3 hours.
+The average on-site inspection for a typical residential home inspection in the Myrtle Beach area takes about 2-4 hours.
 This varies depending upon the size, foundation type, age, and condition.
-Anything significantly less may not be adequate to perform a thorough inspection.
+It is important that the inspection is not rushed – taking time to be thorough.

 6. How much does your inspection cost?

 Costs vary based on several factors.
 Square footage, type of foundation (slab, crawlspace, raised), age, and location are the primary factors that dictate pricing.
 A typical range for most homes in our area would be $375–$600.
 Condominium inspections range from $250-350.
 Consider the value of the home inspection in terms of the investment being made.
 Inspection cost does not necessarily reflect quality.
 I am not the cheapest inspector in the area.

 7. What type of inspection report do you provide and how long will it take to receive the report?